ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 The pupils ranged from 1st to 12th grade.
 Independent of age, the boys wore ties and white shirts tucked into dress pants, and the girls wore pleated skirts and cardigans.
 About half of the students lived within the village, whereas the other half lived in nomadic families.
 Throughout Mongolia, villages with schools host students coming from the nomadic families who live in the surrounding mountains, plains, and valleys.
 However, unlike other villages, Tsagaannuur also hosts children of reindeer herding families in the Taiga.

 Whether their families are classic nomads or reindeer herding nomads, the nomadic children are boarded in a partially government funded dormitory that resides on the school grounds.
-It is the only brick house I saw on the village.
+It is the only brick house I saw in the village.
 Beside it is the old dormitory, a single story wooden building.
 This is the dormitory many of Anuka's classmates lived in when she was a child.
 The living conditions have improved greatly between old and new.
 There are dormitory teachers who take care of the children, a cook, who feeds them 3 times a day, and a custodian who keeps the fire stove burning from October through May.

 {% include gallery.html
     images="2023-09-14-north-mongolia/5/__2023-08-31_23-13-51-590000_evan.webp,2023-09-14-north-mongolia/5/__2023-08-31_22-55-17-462000_evan.webp"